prisms-center/phaseField/README.md

 ## Version information:

-This version of the code, v2.1.2, contains some small changes from v2.1.1.
-It was released in July 2019.
+This version of the code, v2.2, contains moderate changes from v2.1.2.
+It was released in July 2021.
 See [version_changes.md](version_changes.md) for details.

 ## What is PRISMS-PF?